Hiroreco/enreco-archive/recap-data/glossary/lore/heroes-storylines/fluffy-cafe-entry.md

 Her determination was unwavering, but so intense that she became detached from the rest of the kingdom’s chaos.
 For better or worse, she kept her distance from the shenanigans of others, and as a result, her journey felt somewhat lonely.

+### How it went

 On Day 4, while going about her usual work, she spotted a wandering chicken near her café.
 The sight reminded her of her first journey, when she had cared for flocks of her own.
-Feeling nostalgic, she took the chicken in as a companion and named it **Moco-chan**.
+Feeling nostalgic, she took the chicken in as a companion and named it [Moco-chan](https://www.youtube.com/live/geV0HyX5LUA?si=MON2jav5merqyE4a&t=3907).

+> We're going to stay together forever, right?

 It was adorable.
 It kept her company.
 And she loved it with all her heart.